 - Set boundaries with strangers.
 When you’re online with someone you’ve never met in person, be cautious.
 Don’t exchange photos or messages of a sexual nature.
 Don’t give out your address, number, or other details that might help them track you down in person.
 And definitely don’t agree to meet face-to-face unless it’s in a very public place, you’ve told a friend or family member beforehand what you’re doing, and you take someone you trust with you.

 Want more information on relationships?
-Response Center offers the following resources:
+Response for Teens offers the following resources:

-- The Center for Sexual Health: Response Center provides comprehensive, confidential sexual health care for individuals ages 12–24.
+- The Center for Sexual Health: Response for Teens provides comprehensive, confidential sexual health care for individuals ages 12–24.

 - Glossary: Look up more common terms related to relationships and sex.